vestalux/sljekyll/prison-libraries/index.md

 ---
 <h1 class="page-title">Prison library service</h1>

-A full library service is provided in all prisons in Suffolk, funded by the Home Office and based in HMP Highpoint South, HMP Highpoint North, HMP &amp; YOI Hollesley Bay and Warren Hill YOI.
+A full library service is provided in all prisons in Suffolk, funded by the Home Office and based in HMP Highpoint South, HMP Highpoint North, HMP &amp; YOI Hollesley Bay and HMP Warren Hill.

 For more information contact us: